Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Continental-continental

 In locations where two continental plates meet (such as the East African Rift: Nubial <--> Somali), the mantle plume is not as strong, if any at all.
 As a result, rift valleys are created and are visible on land (such as in Iceland).
-These form as the plates, being pulled away from each other due to **convection currents** fuelling **slab pull**, result in the land at the boundary sinking: there is nothing below supporting it.
+These form as the plates, being pulled away from each other due to **convection currents** fuelling **slab pull**, resulting in the land at the boundary sinking: there is nothing below supporting it.
 Volcanic fissures also may open up for a time if there is land movement and a magma chamber beneath, which look like lines of magma erupting over a landscape.
-Shield volcanoes which erupt viscous lava and are less active compared to composite volcanoes and calderas.
+Shield volcanoes erupt viscous lava and are less active compared to composite volcanoes and calderas.

 Rift valleys can also be found where spreading is occurring at a slower rate, such as the Mid-Atlantic Ridge (North American <--> Eurasian) on land such as Iceland.